evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 added QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs dist
 ```

-Copy the latest ipfs path for the dist folder ("QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs") and replace the origin within your dbcp.json file.
+Copy the latest IPFS path for the dist folder ("QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs") and replace the origin within your dbcp.json file.

 **Now you can create a new contract instance.
 Reload your browser and try it.**

 ## 3.6 Developing
-For development purposes its very annoying to publish your sources to the ipfs and to create a new contract, any time you changed something.
-To handle this, the "buildModuleRoutes" function will do some magic.
+For development purposes it is time consuming to publish your sources to the IPFS and to create a new contract every time you changed something.
+To handle this, the 'buildModuleRoutes' function will do some magic.
 Using the evan.network frame multiple Angular application within antoher Angular application.
-So its important to build dynamic routes corresponding to the specific parent Angular application.
-As a side effect, your defined Routes are nested in any case within it self.
-A routing tree like is following is build:
+So it is important to build dynamic routes corresponding to the specific parent Angular application.
+As a side effect, your defined routes are nested in any case within themselves.
+A routing tree is built as follows:

 ```json